You can find a web-version of this README here: https://open-credentialing-initiative.github.io/getting-started

 Background

-Per DSCSA as of November 2019, wholesale distributors are required to verify the product-level serial number on salable returns before selling the product back into the supply chain.
+Per DSCSA as of November 2019, wholesale distributors are required to verify the product-level serial number on saleable returns before selling the product back into the supply chain.
 The manufacturer must make the serial numbers available for verification.
 It is estimated that 2 to 4% of pharmaceutical products sold in the US are returned to the wholesale distributors and are eligible to be sold back into the supply chain upon verification.

 Due to this high volume, an industry-wide PI verification system was implemented to allow wholesalers to perform the verification.
 The existing PI verification system allows the exchange of messages between Wholesalers and Manufacturers via various Verification Router Service (VRS) providers as the primary method for automatic verification of so-called serialized Global Trade Item Numbers (sGTIN).
 This message exchange is to be completed in less than one second.
 The sGTIN is embedded in a GS1 2D DataMatrix and encodes the following data objects: GTIN, Expiration Date, Batch Number, and Serial Number (S/N).
 Response times in real-world systems are up to 2 seconds.